poudel4samikshya/Flixster2/README.md

 Submitted by: **Samikshya Poudel**

-**Flixster2** is a movie browsing app that allows users to browse toprated movies and toprated TV shows.
+**Flixster2** is a movie browsing app that allows users to browse top rated movies and top rated TV shows.

 Time spent: **10** hours spent in total